 - Whether the method has attracted widespread acceptance within a relevant scientific community

-- Creates an unfair bias among jury members
+- Creates unfair bias

-- Confuses the issue at hand
+- Confuses or misleads the jury